GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (304).md

 * the spell last an additional round after concentration is dropped.

 **Critical Failure**: The spell does nothing and you gains spell sickness equal to 1d4 + half (rounded down) of the spell's tier.

+#### Break

+**Minimum Tier**: 3

+**Casting Time**: 7 actions

+**Effect**: You cause a magical forcefield you touch created by a spell of equal or lower tier to instantly shatter.
+If a magical effect/spell (but not a magical item) would interact with the Dismipress spell, treat this spell as the same- but its tier is considered to be doubled.

+Alternatively, if cast against a construct or undead creature (or some object), it will inflict a sonic attack against it.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may choose to either reduce the casting time by 2 actions (to a minimum of 1 action) or allow the spell to reach out 15 yards further.

+**Critical Failure**: You gain 1d2 points of spell sickness.
+This die level is increased by 1 step for each tier beyond minimum.

 #### Breaker Strike